 BIOGRAPHY

 Louisa Boyd is a multidisciplinary artist who works with paint, print and sculpture.
 Louisa has worked as a professional artist for over twenty years, exhibiting both nationally and internationally.
 Her pieces are included in public and private collections worldwide and she is recognised regularly through prestigious juried exhibitions.
 Recent exhibition highlights include: London Art Fair Encounters (2023), Royal Academy Summer Exhibition (2023, 2019, 2017 and 2014), Woolwich Contemporary Print Fair (2022, 2021, 2019, 2018), New Light Prize Exhibition (2020/2021) and the Flourish Award Exhibition (2020/2021) where she was awarded the Great Art Prize.
-She has an been invited this year to show work at Escher in the Palace in The Netherlands where she will have a sculptural work on show alongside works by Damian Hirst, Chris Ofili, Alexander McQueen and Escher himself for their show celebrating 125 years since Escher’s birth, Just Like Escher.
-She has also been awarded a scholarship from the Queen Elizabeth Scholarship Trust in 2023 for developing her printmaking practice.
+She was invited in 2023 to show work at Escher in the Palace in The Netherlands where they exhibited a sculptural work on show alongside works by Damian Hirst, Chris Ofili, Alexander McQueen and Escher himself, celebrating 125 years since Escher’s birth, Just Like Escher.
+She was also awarded a scholarship from the Queen Elizabeth Scholarship Trust in 2023 for developing her printmaking practice.

 ARTIST STATEMENT